Assistant Director, Strategic DEI & Health Disparities

 - Clear articulation of the problem being addressed in the proposed project

-- Demonstration of how the proposed work will directly contribute to developing new knowledge on data collection and dissemination of race and/or ethnicity data of research participation
+- Demonstration of how the proposed work will directly contribute to developing new knowledge eliminating barriers to research participation for diverse, historically excluded, and under-resourced populations

 - Significance, innovation, and timeliness